Ducks

 Duck hunting seasons are set in early spring after the U.S. Fish and Wildlife Service has issued South Dakota federally mandated guidelines for the hunting seasons.
 Shooting hours are one-half hour before sunrise to sunset.

-Our wetlands, especially in the Prairie Coteau region, are of important quality meeting molting requirements for adult male wood ducks coming from many southern state’s populations.
-This is exemplified by the high proportion (84%) of total number (1,560) of wood ducks captured and banded this year were adult males (1,310).
-Many of these newly banded adult males will be recovered throughout many southern states.
-Also, this year 23 percent of the total number (784) of mallards banded was adult males (179).
+Our wetlands, especially in the Prairie Coteau region, are of important quality meeting molting requirements for adult male ducks, including wood ducks originating from many southern state’s populations.
+This is exemplified by the high proportion (79%) of total number (918) of wood ducks captured and banded this year were adult males (729).
+Many of these newly banded adult males will be recovered throughout the Central and Mississippi flyways.
+In addition, this year 10 percent of the total number (1130) of mallards banded was adult males (113).

-Capture methods were by rocket netting and a total of 14 rocket net shots were conducted during this time period.
-We utilized 4 rocket net sites in Hamlin and Day counties.
+Capture methods were by rocket netting and a total of 26 rocket net shots were conducted during this year’s field season.
+We utilized 5 rocket net sites in Hamlin, Faulk, and Day counties.

 Species of Ducks Banded: